Alexandra R. Klales, PhD, D-ABFA (#123)

 June 21-25, 2021 - $650

-The goal of this five-day course is to familiarize students and professionals with the identification of human skeletal remains.
+Washburn Campus The goal of this five-day course is to familiarize students and professionals with the identification of human skeletal remains.
 Emphasis will be placed on ID and siding fragmentary human bone, recognizing sub-adult remains and understanding human skeletal anatomy.
 Participants will be introduced to normal human variation as well as taphonomic and pathological changes.
 The course involves extensive hands-on opportunities with real bone fragments, supplemented by detailed lectures, presentations, and actual forensic case studies.
 No osteological experience required